 Vanessa’s head shook.
 “Definitely not.
 As long as we keep it shut tight, there’s no portal for it to come through.”

-With a soft side of relief, Doug nodded.
+With a soft sigh of relief, Doug nodded.
 “Good.
 Somebody else gets to check and see if it’s gone later.”

 He paused, before asking, “How do you think the others are doing?”